Scientists Predict Record-breaking 2018 Hurricane Season

-Colorado State's team is predicting seven hurricanes in 2018: slightly above-average, sure, but that would be much better than that outlier of 2017.
+Colorado State's team is predicting seven hurricanes in 2018: slightly above-average, sure, but that would still be much better than 2017.

 CSU, of course, is not the only one in the hurricane predictions game.
 University College of London has a group, Tropical Storm Risk, that predicts storms every year, too.
 (That group is calling for a decrease in Atlantic hurricane activity this year, about 15 percent lower than a long-term norm and about 25 percent lower than the norm for the past 10 years.)